Ekrep/HillClimber/README.md

 -> If you want to add more grabbable objects you can just simply duplicate them or you can add from Assets/Prefabs/Enviroment.

 ->You can make changes to circle blade by Editor.
 If you choose X axis it will move left and right by min and max positions otherwise if you choose Y axis it will move up and down by min and max positions.

+-> If character hits the obstacle it causes character die you must restart the game to play again.